A Novel Parameterization for Rapid Cooling in Supernova Remnants, with applications to the Pa 30 nebula: Numerical Methods

 We use the second-order 3D moving-mesh hydrodynamics code \texttt{SPROUT} to evolve our supernova remnant models \citep{mandal_sprout_2023}. \texttt{SPROUT} solves ideal, non-relativistic hydrodynamics on a 3D cartesian grid with a moving mesh methodology proposed by \citealt{springel_e_2010} and \citealt{duffell_tess_2011}.
 The mesh expands homologously over several magnitudes in time and in size, making it ideal for modeling supernova remnants.
 It can accurately capture the detailed structure of RTI that forms at the interface of the ejecta and surrounding CSM (\citealt{mandal_measurement_2024}, \citealt{mandal_3d_2023}).

 We use an adiabatic equation of state with an adiabatic index $\gamma = 5/3$ to relate the pressure $P$ and the internal energy density $\epsilon$,

 We construct a system of code units that can be converted to a set of fiducial values in physical units for comparison to observations.
 A list of our characteristic system parameters, definitions, scalings, and corresponding physical values is given in \autoref{table: runtime params}.
 The free parameters that we set and therefore derive the rest of the system properties from are the ejecta energy $\Eej$, ejecta mass $\Mej$, and the circumstellar medium (CSM) density $\rho_{\csm}$.
 A single time-dependent calculation explores all possible resulting SNR morphologies spanned by these parameters.
-Thus, \autoref{table: runtime params} a combination of $\Eej$, $\Mej$ and $\rho_{\csm}$ that are defined in terms of fiducial values for Pa 30.
-In this work, we introduce an additional free parameter that controls the efficiency of cooling in the remnant (see \autoref{methods subsec: cooling}).
+Thus, \autoref{table: runtime params} displays a combination of $\Eej$, $\Mej$ and $\rho_{\csm}$ that are defined in terms of fiducial values for Pa 30.
+The fiducial values that we use for scalings are not typical for supernovae.
+However, the regime of radiative cooling in supernova remnants that we are investigating in this paper is inspired by the Pa 30 system.
+We use relevant physical scalings for Pa 30 in order to better inform our interpretations (see \autoref{discussion subsec: dynamical match} for details). $\Eej$ is quite sub-luminous for the typical Type Ia population.
+However, Pa 30 is thought to have risen from a Type Iax, which are fainter white dwarf explosions (e.g. \citealt{foley_type_2013}).
+We chose a smaller mass for the ejecta of $\Mej = 0.1 \Msun$ based on observational constraints of Pa 30(e.g. \citealt{oskinova_x-rays_2020}).
+The CSM density $\rho_{\csm}$ is then computed using the ejecta mass and a conservative estimate for the forward shock radius being $\rFS \approx \qty{1.25}{pc}$.
+In addition to the three free parameters just discussed, we introduce an additional free parameter that controls the efficiency of cooling in the remnant (see \autoref{methods subsec: cooling}).

 In addition, we define the characteristic Sedov time, the amount of time needed for the expanding SNR to sweep up enough circumstellar mass for the reverse shock to cross the ejecta, beginning the transition to the Sedov-Taylor phase of the blastwave's evolution: